"Federal Courthouse Design and Construction: Examining the Costs to the Taxpayer"

 Only after the courts updated their asset management plan or the AMP process and used it to adjust their property list for new courthouses did this committee restart authorizing courthouse projects.
 In 2021, the courts issued a revised design guide for new courthouses.
 Since no courthouses have been constructed using the 2021 design guide to conduct the 2024 report, GAO looked at six recently constructed courthouses that had been built using the previous 2007 design guide. gao found that if the new design guide had been used for these six courthouses it would have increased the size by almost six percent and the construction cost by almost 12 just to reiterate in 2010 gao found that courthouses were overbuilt by more than three million square feet the new design guide now will now well result the new design guide now will result in six percent more space This is at least questionable, if not unacceptable.
 On top of this, despite the results of its own research arm, the Federal Judicial Center, indicating that courtrooms sit dark most days, district court judges have continued to argue that each of them is entitled to a dedicated courtroom, even though state and local courts across the country, many of which handle far more cases, routinely share courtrooms without issue.
 To accommodate this perceived entitlement, the federal judiciary often includes vacant or unfilled judgeships when calculated the number of courtrooms required in a new courthouse.
 This results in overbuilt facilities with unused courtrooms and significantly increased construction and maintenance costs.
 The chair expects that we will either hear that a major driver of the design change is safety and security, particularly the size of circulation spaces.

 And while the chair agrees that security is important and legitimate consideration, it is our duty to question these things so that we get the most value, including with the efficacy that goes with that.
 However, the court's own methodology for prioritizing courthouse projects assigns security just 10% of the weighted score, while courtroom and chamber needs make up 50%.
 It seems lopsided, but here we're not here to judge, at least prematurely, we wanna get the answers.
 What is even more concerning is that the expansion of the circulation pattern is based in part on an outdated 2012 review of then existing courthouses, some of which were the subject of GAO's 2010 review that they found were overbuilt.
-It seemed the changes in the design guide had little to do with addressing security issues, So I'm surprised by how much of the design guide focuses on things like millwork and floor and wall finishes and includes notes like polished cement is unacceptable.
+It seemed the changes in the design guide had little to do with addressing security issues So I'm surprised by how much of the design guide focuses on things like millwork and floor and wall finishes and includes notes like polished cement is unacceptable.
 Frankly, it's hard to believe that at a time when Congress and the president are focused on downsizing the federal government and balancing the budget, the judiciary remains so tone deaf to the fiscal realities.
-I mean, I walk on polished, probably unpolished concrete around here every single day and I'm perfectly happy with it.
+I mean, I walk on polished, probably unpolished concrete around here every single day, and I'm perfectly happy with it.
 The United States courts, A courthouse project priority for fiscal year 2026 includes a request for $863 million for new courthouse construction.
-The United States courts are asking Congress and more importantly, our bosses, the American taxpayers, to spend hundreds of millions of dollars of new courthouse construction despite decades of oversight that has found the design guides have enabled the construction of courthouses that are too large and too costly.
-Going forward, Congress must take a hard look at the construction priorities of the United States courts, especially the 2021 design guide to ensure the taxpayer dollars are not being wasted.
+The United States courts are asking Congress and, more importantly, our bosses, the American taxpayers, to spend hundreds of millions of dollars on new courthouse construction, despite decades of oversight that has found the design guides have enabled the construction of courthouses that are too large and too costly.
+Going forward, Congress must take a hard look at the construction priorities of the United States courts, especially the 2021 design guide to ensure that taxpayer dollars are not being wasted.
 We need to ensure that proposals for new courthouses that this committee must authorize make sense, reduce costs to the taxpayer, and not overbill.